hanchon-live/evmos-keplr-message-verifier/README.md

 ## Why?

 Using keplr to sign with `signArbitraty` using `Evmos` it will sign the message using the `keccak_256` hashing algorithm, but when validating the message it's using the cosmos' default so it'll return always invalid signer.

+## Known issues

+The serializer is breaking for even length string and it's failing to validate the signer